I spent the final two days of my Lake Country Adventures – exploring the rich cultural histories of The Twin Cities – Minneapolis and St. Paul.

 While I could have spent a week taking in all the sights – from the history of the Mill District to Fort Snelling to the dozens of amazing museums and beyond – I tried to pack in as much as I could in a short window.

-Outside of blogging, I love to paint and have a sister blog/website dedicated to my art (and romance novels – Hallmark style)…that being said, I make it a point to visit every art museum I can when visiting a city.
+Outside of blogging, I love to paint and I make it a point to visit every art museum I can when visiting a city.
 I’ve had the Minneapolis Institute of Art on my bucket list for awhile.

 Located in the heart of downtown near the historic Whittier Neighborhood on the edge of Washington-Fair Oaks Park.